 Variations

-To make homemade dulce de leche, submerge an unopened can of sweetened condensed milk in a large pot filled with boiling water set over high heat.
-It should take 2 to 3 hours to boil.
-Make sure you are topping up the water as it evaporates, there must be enough water to cover the tin at all times.
-Once the caramel is done, only add room temperature dulce de leche to your frosting otherwise the frosting will melt.
+To make homemade dulce de leche, submerge a sealed tin of sweetened condensed milk in a large pot of boiling water over high heat.
+It should take 2 to 3 hours to boil into dulce de leche.
+Make sure you are topping up the water as it evaporates.
+There must be enough water to cover the tin at all times.
+Once the caramel is done, allow it to cool completely.
+Only add room-temperature dulce de leche to your frosting; otherwise, the frosting will melt.
+If you love this Dulce de Leche Frosting, you have to try this Salted Caramel Buttercream.

 Storage

-Cupcakes cool quickly and dry out just as quickly so try to frost them the same day they are baked.
-If you don’t have time to decorate the cupcakes the same day as baking them, store the unfrosted cupcakes in an airtight container or cover the cupcake trays in plastic wrap until the next day.
+Cupcakes cool quickly and dry out just as quickly, so try to frost them the same day that they are baked.
+If you don't have time to decorate them that day, store them in an airtight container or cover the cupcake trays in plastic wrap.

 For any leftover filled and frosted cupcakes, store them in an airtight container at room temperature for about 3 days.